spectrocloud/librarium/docs/docs-content/clusters/edge/site-deployment/kubevip.md

 ## Validation

-To validate that kube-vip has been set up correctly and is performing load balancing services for your cluster:
+Use the following steps to validate that kube-vip has been set up correctly and is performing load balancing services for your cluster.

 1. Access the cluster via kubectl CLI.
 For more information, refer to [Access Cluster with CLI](../../cluster-management/palette-webctl.md).
 2. Issue the command `kubectl get service SERVICE_NAME` and replace `SERVICE_NAME` with the name of the service you configure with kube-vip.
 The output of the command displays the external IP address that kube-vip has received from the external network or the IP address you specified in the `loadBalancerIP` parameter.